JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 - Make a drink
 - Do something else for 10 minutes

-You'd be surprised how many problems you'll solve as you are going about your everyday chores.
-Or even as you are drifting off to sleep.
+You'll be surprised by how many problems you'll solve as you are going about your everyday chores, or even as you're drifting off to sleep.
 I find it handy to keep a small note pad next to my desk so I can remember the solution for when I wake up.

 ---